sfioritto/planningforaliens-old/_posts/2014-01-06-sketching-with-css.md

 from 15.
 How did I do it?

 This is where all of the research I did really paid off.
-First, I uncovered so many great blog post ideas as I was reading articles and comment threads, so I have a pretty big list of ideas.
-Also, I now know where web designers hang out.
+First, I uncovered many great blog post ideas as I was reading articles and comment threads, so I have a pretty big list of ideas.
+Also, as a result of my research, I know where web designers hang out.
 So all I do is pick a topic from my list, write a really good blog post and then share it in all of the places where I know my customers hang out.

-I put an email sign up form at the bottom of every post.
+And I put an email sign up form at the bottom of every post.

-Then just do that over, and over, and over, and over ...
+Write blog post, promote it everywhere.I did that over, and over, and over, and over ...

 A few tactics for growing your list
 ------------------------------

-You don't have to write blog posts.
+* You don't have to write blog posts.
 The most successful thing I did for growing my mailing list was the
 [Ultimate Flexbox Cheat Sheet](http://www.sketchingwithcss.com/samplechapter/cheatsheet.html).

-Another tactic, if you are writing a book, is to give away a chapter.
+* Give away a chapter.
 I
 [did that](http://www.sketchingwithcss.com/samplechapter/cheatsheet.html)
 and snagged 500 email addresses.

-Consider writing guest posts.
+* Write guest posts.
 I wrote
-[one big guest post](http://coding.smashingmagazine.com/2013/11/18/the-future-of-video-in-web-design/) for Smashing Magazine and it resulted in about 500 email addresses.
+[one big guest post](http://coding.smashingmagazine.com/2013/11/18/the-future-of-video-in-web-design/) for Smashing Magazine and it resulted in another 500 email addresses.
+I plan to guest post more this year.

-Add a sweetener.
+* Add a sweetener.
 Give something away for free in exchange for an email address.
 I give away an interactive video course all about flexbox.
 People love the course and the email forms convert really well.
 I use Nathan Barry's [ConvertKit](https://convertkit.com/) to